philroberts/FPDB-for-OSX/docs/readme-dev.txt

 Dependencies
 ============
-Since all real OS' have easy built in handling for dependencies feel free to add requirements on new libraries etc. Unfortunately due to the reality of the online poker market (namely the complete absence of clients for free/libre systems) it doesn't make sense to write this without supporting Windows so all dependencies must have a source-compatible Windows version.
+Since all real OSs have easy built in handling for dependencies feel free to add requirements on new libraries etc. Unfortunately due to the reality of the online poker market (namely the complete absence of clients for free/libre systems) it doesn't make sense to write this without supporting Windows so all dependencies must have a source-compatible Windows version.
 Please ensure to list any new deps in requirements.txt or let me know.

 Code/File/Class Structure
 =========================
 Basically the code runs like this

 fpdb.py	-> bulk importer tab (import_threaded.py) -> fpdb_import.py -> fpdb_parse_logic.py -> fpdb_save_to_db.py
+or
-		-> table viewer tab (table_viewer.py)
+fpdb.py	-> table viewer tab (table_viewer.py) (todo: -> libTableViewer)

-All files can call the simple methods that I just collected in fpdb_simple.py, in essence to reduce the other files mostly to high-level calls that direct the execution flow.
+All files call the simple methods that I just collected in fpdb_simple.py, to abstract the other files off the nitty gritty details as I was learning python.
 I'm currently working on (amongst other things) integrating everything into the fpdb.py GUI with a view to allow easy creation of a CLI client, too.

 Also see filelist.txt.